fanil-z/islam-wiki/islam-wiki/hugo-docs/content/en/docs/wiki/islam-wiki.md

 </summary>

 There is no agreed opinion on how many generations passed from Adam till Nuh, from Nuh till Ibrahim.
-The jewish sources clain that the humanity lived only 6000 years but Muslims don't have this fixed timeline, we can extrapolate. there is scientific evidence that Homo-Sapiens existed for ... and the prophet Muhammad  ﷺ    said that the distance between me and Al Kiyamah is like distance between my two fingers.
+The jewish sources claim that the humanity lived only 6000 years but Muslims don't have this fixed timeline, we can extrapolate.
+There is scientific evidence that Homo-Sapiens existed for several hundred thousand years.
+And there is no contradiction to the Quran because there is no certain timeline given in The Book.
+Also, the prophet Muhammad ﷺ    said that the distance between me and Al Kiyamah is like distance between my two fingers.

+The best answer to this issue is Allahu 'Alim, God knows best.

 Ibrahim was born in the ancient city of Ur of the Chaldees in the Ancient Mesopotamia (present-day Iraq).
 The ziggurat of Ur stand in the desert till this day.